coursekata/validate-course-config/README.md

         # Required.
         file: 'path/to/file.md'

         # Indicates if the page is required to continue.
-If true, the student won’t be able to continue until the page is completed.
+If true, the student won’t be able to
+        # continue until the page is completed.
 If omitted, it is assumed that it is not required.
-This validation is only checked for real classes.
+        # This validation is only checked for real classes.
+        # Optional.
+Default is false.
-        required: true
+        required: false

 # Customization of the My CourseKata dashboard.
 # Optional.
 If not included, default values are assumed.